denhub97/SpinDrops-LE/README.md

 `sudo rpm -ivh SpinDropsLE_2.1.0_beta32.rpm`<br><br>
 You can add SpinDrops to your system path by running<br>
 `PATH=${PATH}:/opt/SpinDrops`

+# The SpinDrops Didactics Framework (SDDF)
+The SDDF is now included in the latest release version of SpinDrops.
+Go to the most recent release (SpinDropsLE 2.1.0-beta32) in _Releases_.
+Here, you can download SDDF template files, example exercises and a video series.

 # How to reference this version of SpinDrops
 You can reference SpinDrops in publications as you would reference a book.